3wweiweiwu/recordwright-healing/doc/prompt/element-identification/In cell of table where both row and column header exists.md

 [Test Step]
 Click on the first text element located in the table cell where criticality level is categorized as "High" and severity levels is categorized as 'Very High'.
 [Output]
 Output result in JSON format.
-Following is a template.
-Output JSON only.
-No reasoning.
 {
 UpdatedStep:string,
 OuterTableCell:string[][],